ionicstraw/a-list-of-things-that-feel-good/README.md

 * putting ugly ass losers in their place, as i should have done in feb 2017, but now is also fun bc you can laugh with me 😂

+ * telling those epic losers to fk off in a voice note felt so good, i can get really ghetto tho, that was me really holding back, u have no idea, i could have gone on for an hour atleast, saving that for court dont wanna give away too much

 * me ... i feel good